hmjahid/mailhog-smtp-server-deployment/README.md

-# mailhog-smtp-server-setup-guide
+# MailHog SMTP Server Deployment
-Running MailHog in a Docker Container or a Kubernetes Cluster
+Deploying MailHog in a Docker Container or a Kubernetes Cluster